Fruits and Vegetables

 VEGETABLES

-I recommend making fruits and vegetables the majority of your diet, and below are my thoughts on these amazing foods.
+I recommend making fruits and vegetables the majority of your diet and below are my thoughts on these wonderful foods.

 FRUITS